miletomarathon/hello-world/README.md

 # hello-world
 first program in any language....except assembler

-Alwasy fun learning a new environment....just long overdue.
+Always fun learning a new environment....just long overdue.